-If you are not a NACELink member, please email the GSOM career staff with your internship or job openings.
+If you are not a NACELink member, please email the SOM career staff with your internship or job openings.

-Each year, students from more than 20 countries bring their knowledge and talents to GSOM programs.
-Here, they expand their expertise, choosing from programs in:
+Each year, students from more than 20 countries bring their knowledge and talents to SOM programs.
+Here, they expand their expertise, choosing from master’s programs in:

-- Business administration, with concentrations in Accounting, Expanded Accounting, Finance, Information Management and Business Analytics, Management, Marketing, Social Change and Sustainability
+- Business administration, with concentrations in Accounting, Expanded Accounting, Finance, Business Analytics, Management, Marketing, Social Change and Sustainability

 Students are positioned to become leaders who can make sound decisions based on contemporary, global practices.
 Along the way, they also develop and refine the “soft skills” sought by organizations worldwide.

 At SOM, experiential learning is fully integrated into the curriculum of our programs.
 Students have hands-on learning opportunities to address business issues of consequence in for-profit or nonprofit organizations in Massachusetts and beyond.
 Recent examples have included working with:

 - A multi-national sports company and their wholesale store marketing efforts.

 - The largest outdoor history museum in the Northeast and their accounting information system.

 - One of the region’s premier performing arts centers and their sustainability action plans.